-The rhetoric of dialogue is sometimes adopted rather uncritically in academic, organisational, and policy circles.
-Too often that rhetoric is deployed with little understanding of the variety of principles and practices enacted in dialogic communication.
-How can dialogue be conceptualized and distinguished from other forms of communication?
-On what assumptions is it based?
-How is communication understood?
-What does it take to facilitate it?
-What kinds of processes make it possible?
-What ideas about democracy underpin it?
-What kind of changes in academic and policy-making cultures does it call for?
+The rhetoric of dialogue and deliberation is sometimes adopted rather uncritically in academic, organisational, and policy circles.
+Too often that rhetoric is deployed with little understanding of the variety of principles and practices enacted in dialogic and/or deliberative communication.
+How can dialogue and deliberation be conceptualized and distinguished from other forms of communication?
+What does it take to facilitate these forms of communication in practice?
+What ideas about democracy underpin them?
+What kind of changes in academic, popular and policy-making cultures are needed?

 This monograph seeks to speak to people involved in creating public forums for meaningful conversations.
 In particular, I have taken as imaginary readers those practitioners and students that I have had the fortune to work with.
 If, with pragmatist and deliberative thinkers, we agree that communication is the very fabric of democratic life, then analysing and improving the quality of communication in the public sphere becomes critical.
-Understanding dialogic communication helps us to interrogate our public engagement work, the role our research institutions should play in society, and the ways in which we can develop collective capacity to deal with complex problems.
+Understanding dialogic and deliberative communication helps us to interrogate our public engagement work and the ways in which we can develop collective capacity to deal with complex problems.

 If you prefer a hard copy, you may buy it from the Beltane Public Engagement Network.

 “I enjoyed your Edinburgh Beltane report on Public Dialogue and Deliberation.
 I was just trying to get my head into theories of dialogue and it was such a beautifully written, clear and engaging overview.
 I’m sure that paper’s going to be helpful for a lot of people.”
 Jo Maybin, Health Policy Fellow, The King’s Fund, London